eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Suspension or withdrawal implies that the PID Provider or Attestation Provider access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.

 For a PID Provider, QEAA Provider or PuB-EAA Provider, suspension or withdrawal also implies that its status in the respective Trusted List will be changed to Invalid.
 As a result, Relying Parties will no longer trust PIDs or attestations issued by the suspended or withdrawn Provider.
-The applicable Rulebook (see [Topic 12]) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers that have been suspended or withdrawn.
+For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12]) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers that have been suspended or withdrawn.

+When a Trusted List Provider suspends or withdraws a PID Provider or Attestation Provider, the PID Provider or Attestation revokes all of their PIDs and attestations as described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).

 ### 6.4 Trust throughout a Relying Party lifecycle